-To preserve the ability of the EEOC to act on your behalf and to protect your right to file a private lawsuit, should you ultimately need to, you should contact the EEOC promptly when discrimination is suspected: ssion (EEOC), 1-800-669-4000 (toll-free) or 1-800-669-6820 (toll-free TTY number for individuals with hearing impairments).
-EEOC field office information is available at www.eeoc.gov or in most telephone directories in the U.S. Government or Federal Government section.
-Additional information about EEOC, including information about charge filing, is available at www.eeoc.gov.
-EMPLOYERS HOLDING FEDERAL CONTRACTS OR SUBCONTRACTS religion, sex or national origin, and requires affirmative action to ensure equality of opportunity in all aspects of employment.
-Individuals With Disabilities - Section 503 of the Rehabilitation Act of 1973, as amended, protects qualified individuals from discrimination on the basis of disability in hiring, promotion, discharge, pay, fringe benefits, job training, classification, referral, and other aspects of employment.
-Disability discrimination includes not making reasonable accommodation to the known physical or mental limitations of an otherwise qualified individual with a disability who is an applicant or employee, barring undue hardship.
+Disability - Section 503 of the Rehabilitation Act of 1973, as amended, protects qualified individuals with disabilities from discrimination in hiring, promotion, discharge, pay, fringe benefits, job training, classification, referral, and other aspects of employment by Federal contractors.
+Disability discrimination includes not making reasonable accommodation to the known physical or mental limitations of an otherwise qualified individual with a disability who is an applicant or employee, barring undue hardship to the employer.
 Section 503 also requires that Federal contractors take affirmative action to employ and advance in employment qualified individuals with disabilities at all levels of employment, including the executive level.